 - Work with your faculty advisor to fill out Part II: Major Requirements.
 If you have more than one major, you must meet with each major advisor to fill out a Part II for each major.
 If you are a Concurrent Degree student, you must meet with the advisor who administers the Concurrent Degree Program as well as with your faculty advisors.
 External transfer students and students who have studied abroad should take transcripts of their non-Cornell courses to their advisor meeting(s).
 Your advisor will have a link to the Part II application, which contains a series of questions about courses you have taken for the major.

-- For more information, or if you have problems completing your Application to Graduate, contact A&S Student Services at firstname.lastname@example.org; for problems with Part II, call advising at 607-255-5004.
+- For more information, or if you have problems completing your Application to Graduate, contact A&S Student Services at firstname.lastname@example.org or 607-255-5004.

 After a prolonged time away:

-If you've taken a break from your education, but want to finish your degree, advising staff can help you sort out the courses you'll need to take and create a plan.
+If you've taken a break from your education, but want to finish your degree, student services can help you explore your options.

 To begin the process, please email us at email@example.com.

 You may elect to graduate early if you are able to complete all graduation requirements in fewer than eight semesters.

 You must still satisfy the college’s residency requirement as part of the graduation requirements.
-This residency requirement requires that students who are first-year matriculants into Cornell spend a minimum of six semesters in residence, external transfers must spend a minimum of four.
 To request an early graduation, you must notify the A&S Registrar’s Office in KG 17 Klarman Hall or at firstname.lastname@example.org.